adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 mean((Boston$lstat- mean(Boston$lstat))^2)/n
 [1] 0.100581

-is equal to
+was equal to
 mean(Boston$lstat^2)-(mean(Boston$lstat)^2)
 [1] 50.89398

-and note that it is equal to
+and note that it was equal to
 var(Boston$lstat)*(n-1)/n
 [1] 50.89398